-• Participate in scheduled coach trainings in order to understand the college process better as well as understand our Future 5 students Periodic coach virtual meetings will be scheduled to keep everyone up to date, review program status and share/discuss questions and ideas with each other.
+• Participate in scheduled coach trainings to understand the college process better as well as understanding our Future 5 students.
+Periodic coach in - person & virtual meetings will be scheduled to keep everyone up to date, review program status and share/discuss questions and ideas with each other.